ngshaohui/pyclara/list_manipulation.md

 We can also opt to use `for .. in` to iterate through an `iter` object.

+This is a much more intuitive and pythonic method to consume an `iter` object, rather than calling `next` for `n` times.

 ```python
 ls_iter = iter([1, 2, 3])
 for num in ls_iter: